WeSon8840/single-cell-integration-pipeline/single_cell_Demo.md

 PCA identifies the principal components(PCs) of the data and projects high-dimensional data into a lower-dimensional space.

-PCA creates a new set of uncorrelated variables, so called principal components (PCs), via an orthogonal transformation of the original dataset.
-The PCs are linear combinations of features in the original dataset and are ranked with decreasing order of variance to define the transformation.
+PCA creates a new set of uncorrelated variables, so-called principal components (PCs), via an orthogonal transformation of the original dataset.
+The PCs are linear combinations of features in the original dataset and are ranked in decreasing order of variance to define the transformation.
 Through the ranking usually the first PC amounts to the largest possible variance.
 PCs with the lowest variance are discarded to effectively reduce the dimensionality of the data without losing information.

 Usually, 10-50 PCs are selected since the first few PCs explain most of the variance.